 The following chart from the Pew Research Center also shows how party identification and liberal-conservative orientations have changed over the past decade.
 Click on the "animate" bar first to see how the political divide has changed during this time.
 For the general population, you will notice that the parties in 1994 are fairly centrist, moving somewhat more liberal in 1999 with the Republicans moving more so in 2004.
 By 2011, however, the Republicans have become more conservative with both parties become more divided in 2014 (with Democrats becoming more liberal and the Republicans becoming more conservative).

 Liberal?
 Conservative?
 Moderate?
 Psychological Type?

-The chart above shows the significant relationship between ideology and party affiliation (and the relationship is statistically significant).
+The charts above show the significant relationship between ideology and party affiliation, and the relationship is statistically significant.
+Moreover, the charts show that political orientations shift over time.
 But, what does it mean to be conservative or liberal?